 Meteorological parameters were measured at Rainy River Mine to monitor site-specific climate conditions.
 Rainfall, snowfall, and net radiation were measured directly on the field trial plateau while air temperature, relative humidity, and wind speed and direction were monitored at Rainy River Mine's Barron weather station.
-An equipment malfunction was observed at the Barron weather station from January 6, 2021, to March 4, 2021.
-The missing hourly and daily wind, rainfall, humidity, and temperature data from the Barron weather station 6022474 located in Fort Frances for purposes of completing water balances.
-Maximum and minimum daily air temperatures from November 20, 2020, to January 5, 2021 were estimated from hourly average data from the Barron weather station, as daily data was not available.
+Minor data gaps exist in the Barron station meteorological monitoring.
+The missing data from the Barron weather station has been backfilled by weather data from the Government of Canada weather station 6020559 located at Barwick for purposes of completing water balances.